CRUSVEDER/crusblog/content/posts/blog 8 Shell Scripting to Automate.md

 ---
 title: 8.
-Introduction to Shell Scrip Automation
+Shell Scripting to Automate Your Daily Tasks
 date: 2024-12-11
-draft:
+draft: false
 tags:
-  - tips_tricks
   - basic
 ---
 ---

 #  Automating Your Daily Tasks

 Automation is a crucial aspect of productivity in the tech world, and shell scripting is a powerful tool to achieve it.
 This guide introduces the basics of shell scripting on Linux, enabling you to automate repetitive tasks and streamline your workflows.